Introduction

 | 2028 (Los Angeles) | Included (approved as a new sport) | LA28 organizers recommended squash as one of five new sports, and the IOC officially approved its inclusion during the 141st IOC Session in October 2023.
 Squash will make its Olympic debut in Los Angeles, realizing a goal pursued for decades. |

-This long campaign was not fought in isolation.
-Squash steadily integrated into other international multi-sport events as stepping stones toward Olympic recognition.
-It became a regular medal sport at the Pan American Games (from 1995), and at both the Commonwealth Games and the Asian Games (from 1998).
+The campaign was not fought in isolation; squash integrated into other multi-sport events as stepping stones.
+It became a regular medal sport at the Pan American Games (from 1995) and at both the Commonwealth Games and Asian Games (from 1998), has featured in every World Games (the championship for non-Olympic sports) since 1997, and was a demonstration sport at the 2018 Youth Olympic Games in Buenos Aires.
+These appearances raised squash's profile and showed it could deliver exciting competition in a multi-sport setting.

 Reasons for Squash's Exclusion from the Olympics